2 First Love

 “I’m not particular,” Larry grinned again and turned to address these two contrasting examples of the fair sex.

 To my acute amazement, he got a positive response.
 The plump one at least answered his patter, and moments later he had negotiated a passage into their booth.
 The girl I slid next to was called Brenda, as it happened, while Larry had paired himself off with her friend June.
-I was nineteen years of age at the time, but my idea of womanhood was childlike, founded as it was principally on fitful, sometimes embarrassed, and always anxious exchange with Judy Taylor, a fellow pupil of mine at Sissler High.
+I was nineteen years of age at the time, but my idea of womanhood was childlike, founded as it was principally upon fitful, sometimes embarrassed, and always anxious exchange with Judy Taylor, a fellow pupil of mine at Sisler High.

 This first mistress of my dreams I'd once succeeded in escorting to a school dance, but I never dared to profane those sainted lips with a kiss.
 She ended up 'going steady', in the parlance of the time, with my best friend, Grant Scott, but that's another story, and a common too, I bet!